How to ensure optimal adaptation in your triathlon training to work smarter, not harder

 It would appear, though, that high-volume, moderate-intensity and frequent endurance training can alter the molecular pathways leading to a suppression of the adaptation to strength/power training.
 And the same is true for the effect of strength/power training on endurance adaptation.

-When should you perform resistance training?
+When should you do resistance training?

 Of note, high-intensity interval training (HIIT) appears to minimise the negative effects of concurrent training (helpful during the pre-season and competitive phases).
 To that end, planning training to minimise the CTE is important if we’re to optimise adaptation and performance.